Zak Hardaker

 Hardaker has won two Challenge Cups and three Super League championships with Leeds.
 Individually he has been named to the Super League Dream Team on two occasions, and was the 2015 Man of Steel.

 In September 2017, Hardaker failed a drugs test after testing positive for cocaine.
 He was subsequently dropped by Castleford and England and missed the 2017 Super League Grand Final, which Castleford lost 24–6 to Leeds, and the 2017 Rugby League World Cup before being dismissed by Castleford on 21 February 2018.
 On 30 April 2018 UK Anti-Doping announced that Hardaker was banned from all sports for 14 months, backdated to the date of the original failed drugs test and suspension on 8 September 2017.

 Whilst still suspended, Hardaker signed for Wigan in May 2018 before joining them in November 2018 after his suspension ended.
 Whilst preparing for his comeback, he was banned from driving after being arrested for drink-driving at the end of September 2018.

 On 20 January 2019 he made his debut for Wigan, having not played for 16 months, and scored 12 points in their 28-18 pre-season friendly victory over the Salford Red Devils.

 On 22 April 2022, it was announced that Hardaker had left Wigan with immediate effect, to return to his family base in Yorkshire, and pursue other opportunities close to home, after he was dropped from the team, for the Easter weekend fixtures against St Helens and Wakefield respectively.

 On 27 April 2022, Hardaker rejoined Leeds Rhinos until the end of the season, and was selected in the 21 man squad to face Hull KR on 29 April.
 However, on 28 April, it was reported that Hardaker had collapsed, and suffered a seizure whilst out on a walk with his son, and was taken to hospital in Wakefield as a precaution, before being discharged.
 Due to health and safety reasons, he did not play.

 Background

 Hardaker was born in Pontefract, West Yorkshire, England.

 Playing career

 Featherstone Rovers

-Hardaker joined the Featherstone Rovers from the local amateur side Featherstone Lions after leaving Carleton High School in Pontefract.
-He previously played for his hometown club Knottingley Rockware before signing professional terms with the Featherstone Rovers.
+Hardaker joined Featherstone Rovers from the local amateur side Featherstone Lions after leaving Carleton High School in Pontefract.
+He previously played for his hometown club Knottingley Rockware before signing professional terms with Featherstone Rovers.

-He scored a hat-trick of tries on his 2010 début for the Featherstone Rovers against Hunslet, and went on to score 22 tries in 14 games in all competitions in his début season.
-This included two tries in the Featherstone Rovers' extra-time 22–23 defeat by Halifax in the Co-operative Grand Final.
+He scored a hat-trick of tries on his 2010 début for Featherstone Rovers against Hunslet, and went on to score 22 tries in 14 games in all competitions in his début season.
+This included two tries in Featherstone Rovers' extra-time 22–23 defeat by Halifax in the Co-operative Grand Final.

 At the end of the season he was named joint Co-operative Championship Young Player of the Year, along with Gareth Moore of Batley Bulldogs.